Fraeylemaborg: the “ancestral home”

 Visiting Fraeylemaborg

-Slochteren is a small town to the east of Groningen in the Netherlands.
+The village of Slochteren is in the east of the province of Groningen in the northern Netherlands.
 You can take a bus from Groningen, but the easiest way to get there is by car.
-There’s plenty of parking nearby.
+There’s plenty of parking on the property.

-Inside, visitors can get an impression of life at Fraeylemaborg in the mid-20th century, when its inhabitants lived among a collection of furniture and objects ranging from centuries-old family heirlooms to recent purchases.
-While the rooms have been reconstructed, many of the objects have been repurchased from the original collection that was sold in 1971.
+The main building as we see it today sits in the middle of a large wooded park.
+Inside, visitors can get an impression of life at Fraeylemaborg in the middle of the 20th century.
+Its inhabitants lived among a collection of furniture and objects ranging from centuries-old family heirlooms to recent purchases.
+While the rooms have been reconstructed, many of the objects were repurchased from the original collection that was sold in 1971.
+Many of the ceramic pieces and the paintings refer in one way or another to the House of Orange.
+This had to do with Henric Piccardt’s friendship with (and loan from) King Willem III.

 The dining room is set for dinner.
 The library and the Blue Guestroom have been recreated to match existing photographs from the last inhabitants.
-Much of it did not seem very fancy to me, but rather quite comfortable: a place you could actually live in.
+Much of it did not seem very fancy to me, but rather quite comfortable.
+It feels like a place you could actually live in.

-On the other hand, the Large Hall is quite grand looking, and is still used for concerts and other events, while the Small Room hosts weddings these days.
-I particularly liked seeing the kitchen downstairs: its homeliness, the light across the clay tile floor, the ordinary objects used to prepare meals for the family upstairs.
+I particularly liked seeing the low-ceilinged kitchen downstairs: its homeliness, the light across the clay tile floor, the ordinary objects used to prepare meals for the family upstairs.
+The kitchen and other servants’ work and living spaces around it are the oldest part of the house, dating to the Middle Ages.

 Fraeylemaborg’s garden

 A visit to Fraeylemaborg would not be complete without a stroll around the grounds.
-Set in an elongated 23-hectare English landscape-style park and seen from far away down a long vista of grass lined with woods, the house itself appears perhaps grander than it actually is.
+The elongated 23 hectares of land – less land than the estate encompassed in Piccardt’s day – are in English landscape style.
+Seen from far away down a long vista of grass lined with woods, the house itself appears a more impressive building than it actually is.
 Paths wind through the woods, over bridges, around the various ponds.

-If you need a rest from all that strolling, a building in front of the moat (the schathuis, which means “treasure house”) is now a restaurant.
+If you need a rest from all that strolling, the “Schathuis,” one of the carriage houses in front, is now a cafe-restaurant.
 If the weather is good, sit in the sun with a drink and enjoy the view of the house.
-Opposite the restaurant is another outbuilding: the old coach house.
+Opposite the restaurant is another outbuilding: the old coach house, now an exhibition space.

 Often, for us, visits from out-of-town friends become our excuse for revisiting Fraeylemaborg.
 While my nickname for it as “the ancestral home” is just a fantasy, it remains in reality an off-the-beaten-track treasure.